NFL roundup: Steelers edge Cowboys, stay uneaten

 Denver quarterback Drew Lock was 25-of-48 passing for 313 yards with two

 touchdowns and an interception.
-He also led the Broncos on the ground with 47
+He also led the Broncos (3-5) on the ground

-yards on six carries, with his 10-yard run with 1:52 to play helping cut the
+with 47 yards on six carries, with his 10-yard run with 1:52 to play helping

 Texans 27, Jaguars 25